 For parents, it’s usually a good sign when a baby gains weight.
 It means they’re healthy and growing.
 But how early is too early to wonder if your child is too heavy?

 The truth is that toddlers can be overweight, and it’s not always easy for parents to tell if they are.
-So it’s important to check in with your child’s pediatrician to see if he’s on track size-wise.
-If you get a handle on his weight at this age, you can even put an early stop to future health problems, such as obesity and diabetes.
+So it’s important to check in with your child’s pediatrician to see if they are on track size-wise.
+If you get a handle on their weight at this age, you can even put an early stop to future health problems, such as obesity and diabetes.

 Know Their Numbers